McSnobby/discord-music-bot/README.md

 ## Notes

-Pull requests are extreamly welcome
+Pull requests are extreamly welcome!

-This is my first actual Typescript project after failing to develop it in golang (broken modules) So mistakes and bugs are probably prevelent
+This is my first actual Typescript project after failing to develop it in golang (broken modules)<br>
+So mistakes and bugs are probably prevelent